America’s only twin panda cubs!

 A tip or two

-- Mei Lun and Mei Huan are typically on exhibit in the dayroom habitat from Zoo opening time until the early afternoon hours.
+- Mei Lun and Mei Huan are typically on exhibit together in either their indoor dayroom habitat or one of their outdoor habitats from Zoo opening time until the early afternoon hours.
 Exhibit times may be subject to change due to animal care activities.
 Mei Lun and Mei Huan generally go off exhibit for the day around 3 p.m.
 Make plans to see them during the early part of your Zoo visit!

-- If you arrive and you don’t see them, or if they’re sacked out napping (they are babies, after all!), go check out a few of our other Zoo exhibits and then come back!
+- If you arrive and you don’t see them, or if they’re sacked out napping (giant pandas do spend a lot of time sleeping, after all!), go check out a few of our other Zoo exhibits and then come back!

 Learn more about this endangered species.